LaXiS96/CaseCommander/README.md

     - Various modes (TBD)
 - All functions should be inspectable and controllable from some form of PC (GUI) software

-## State of the art (as of 2020/05/28)
+## State of the art (as of 2020/06/16)
 - Design of supporting circuitry for variable voltage and PWM control is complete, yet to be tested and validated
-- Initial firmware project structure
+- Implemented firmware features:
+    - USB communication
+    - fan tachometer reading
+    - SK9822 initial test implementation using SPI peripheral

 ## Hardware
-The chosen MCU is an ARM Cortex-M3 STM32F103C8, which is readily available from chinese resellers on a prebuild board known as Blue/Black Pill.
+The chosen MCU is an ARM Cortex-M3 STM32F103C8, which is readily available from chinese resellers on a prebuilt board known as Blue/Black Pill.

 There is also some supporting circuitry, consisting of a N-channel MOSFET (IRF3205 or IRF520N or equivalent) and gate driver (TC4420 or equivalent), one combo to drive each variable voltage control channel.